front-end-foundations/6-Basilica/readme.md

 * { color red !important }
 ```

-And then viewing the output.

-Note the output and auto prefixing.
+And then view the output.
+Note the auto prefixing.
 See also git [postcss-preset-env](https://github.com/csstools/postcss-preset-env)

 ### Node-sass

-You can use NPM to install [node-sass](https://www.npmjs.com/package/node-sass) and use this via an npm script.
+You can also use NPM to install [node-sass](https://www.npmjs.com/package/node-sass) and use this via an npm script.

 Install node-sass via NPM as a developmental dependency.